site2site/site2site.github.io/assignments/assignment1.md

 ## Programs/Apps

-Each student is responsible to propose one local program/app for Studio-X NYC, and one global program/app to connect two or more spaces across the Studio-X Global Network.
+Each student is responsible to propose _either_ one local program/app for Studio-X NYC or one global program/app to connect two or more spaces across the Studio-X Global Network.

 To begin, fork the [Global Surround Sound](!!!) repository as a template.
 Change the name of the global-surround-sound folder to the name of your program/app (in lowercase, using dashes to separate words), and use the scenario.md file as a template for the assignment below.
 Do this twice: once for your local app, once for your global.